Mahāsaṅghika Vinaya

 Origin Story

-The Buddha was staying at Vesāli.
+The Buddha was staying in Vesāli.
 At that time, Kālī bhikkhunī gave the going forth to a Licchavi woman, who was born as the third child, and who then lived closely together with lay people and non-Buddhist renunciates.
 The bhikkhunīs said to Kālī bhikkhunī: “You know that this student lives closely together with lay people and non-Buddhist renunciates.
 Why don’t you separate her, and send her to another place?”

 The bhikkhunīs told Mahāpajāpatī, and she went to the World-honored One, and informed him of this matter.
 The Buddha said: “Summon that bhikkhunī.”
 When she came, he asked her: “Did you really do this?”
 She answered: “I really did this.”
 The Buddha said: “This is an unwholesome thing.
 Why did you, when you knew that your student was living closely together with lay people and non-Buddhist renunciates, not separate her?
 From now on, it’s no longer allowed.”
 The Buddha told Mahāpajāpatī: “Convene all the bhikkhunīs living in the vicinity of Vesāli. … Those who have already heard it should listen again: